 (DB08) which identifies the User-ID, user password and each

 procedure within each system that user can execute.
 For data entry

 procedures, a user can be limited to only query capability with no

 updating.
 User level security means that the user must first sign-on

 to the accounting software (procedure "ON") by entering a valid User-ID

-and password before executing any accounting procedure.
+and user password before executing any accounting procedure.

 - After three attempts to enter a valid User-ID and User-Password,

 error message "E228" is displayed and the financial application must be